Snehalikalall/sc-REnF/README.md

 Use Renyifeature.R to select features using Renyi entropy, Tsallisfeature.R to select features using Tsallis entropy

-    # load the preprocess data
+    # load the preprocess data.
+Data should be cells in row, genes in coloumn.
     data=t(as.matrix(read.csv("yan_process.csv",header=FALSE)))
     cell<-as.matrix(read.csv("yan_celltype.csv",header=FALSE))
     n <- nrow(data)